rtcharity/resources.eahub.org/content/evaluation_and_strategy/lessons-from-giving-lectures-and-career-workshops-in-the-netherlands.md

 Explanation:

 After having introduced EA careers divide the group into 3 subgroups: i. people who have no idea what options they have, ii. people who have already narrowed it down to a couple of options, iii. people who have too few options (stuck in their job).
 For each of these groups I have a different an assignment.
-Group iii I just let them discuss, group ii I gave a list on which they can score their options and group (see supporting materials), group i I gave them a lot of information regarding the most pressing problems according to the 80.000hours website.
+Group iii I just let them discuss, group ii I gave a list on which they can score their options and group (see [supporting materials](https://drive.google.com/drive/folders/1AGtll2uw1TtFTCNWdVVM-S83P7thi2SK?usp=sharing)), group i I gave them a lot of information regarding the most pressing problems according to 80,000 Hours' website.

 Rationale: I figured it might be useful to have people in a similar positions in the same group.

 Recommendation (failure mode):

-\* It doesn’t really work because the group of people who don’t have a clear picture of what they want (group i) really didn’t get anywhere.
+* It doesn’t really work because the group of people who don’t have a clear picture of what they want (group i) really didn’t get anywhere.
 I feel that this group just contained too many people weren’t really good at making choices or setting up a constructive group setting.
-I The other groups were okay.
+The other groups were okay.
 I gave this 2 stars (instead of 1) because I only tried it once.

 **6.5.3 Discussion in groups (*)**